blegas78/autoSplitters/README.md

 These seem to work VERY well on my end, however different setups may cause different issues.
 Also there could be some scenerios in which they break.
 Please see information in either game to learn more about known issues, if any exist.

-Please see the Change Log in each laod remover description regarding the reason for updates to .vas files.
+Please also see the Change Log in each laod remover description regarding the reason for updates to .vas files.